 UCFS can assist you in meeting your financial obligation in the following ways:

-Sliding fee scale: UCFS offers a sliding fee program for clients who are uninsured or underinsured and whose income is below 200% of the federal poverty level.
+Sliding fee scale: UCFS offers a sliding fee program for clients who are uninsured or underinsured and whose income is at or below 200% of the federal poverty level.
 UCFS’ sliding fee scale is based upon a client’s family size and household income.
 Clients who do not provide income information are responsible for services at UCFS’ standard rate.
 Patients must provide the following information when applying for a sliding fee scale:

 - Two (2) most recent pay stubs from employer, unemployment and or alimony checks.

 - A letter from employer, on company letterhead, disclosing income (if no pay stubs available).

 - Federal income tax return from previous year